🧡 Skip to main content🔍 Skip to search

 Email message contains filename whose deletion was detected by Directory Watcher

-Note the green Computer name and Filename values that are not just regular text, but dynamic Variable Wizard values that upon Task execution are substituted by actual computer name and name of deleted file.
+Note the green Computer name and Filename values that are not just regular text, but dynamic Variable Wizard values that, upon Task execution, are replaced with the actual computer name and the name of the deleted file.

-Let us see how to add dynamic Variable Wizard value to email message text.
-Click on Variable Wizard button next to the Email text field to open the Variable Wizard window.
+Let us see how to add a dynamic Variable Wizard value to the email message text.
+Click the Variable Wizard button next to the Email text field to open the Variable Wizard window.

 Variable Wizard: get the name of deleted file